zuozhenggh/learning-library/solutions-library/ebs-migrate/source/source.md

       ![](./images/21.png " ")

   d.
-Click **Add Ingress Rules** and fill out the following, leaving the other options as default:
+Click **Add Ingress Rules** and fill out the following, leaving the other options as default.

     - **Source CIDR:** `0.0.0.0/0`